-- Before 8:15, park and walk your child to class. - Between 8:15-8:45: You have the option to drop off your child at their designated drop-off point OR park and walk your child to class. - After 8:45: Come to the front door to be buzzed in and walk your child to class. - No parking in the carpool drop-off lane between 7:30-8:30 and 2:30-3:30.
+- Park and walk your child to class.
+Teachers will communicate the weekly schedule of where the class will meet in the morning. - No parking in the carpool drop-off lane between 7:30-8:30 and 2:30-3:30.
 There is space to park across the street or beyond the carpool lane.